reinder42/SwiftCheatsheet/swift-cheatsheet.md

 There are 3 types of comments:

-**1. Documentary**:
-Capture the history and development of the file.
+**1. Documentary**: Describes the history and development of the file.
 Their core purpose is to improve code maintainability.
 Most notable examples are:

 - Filename
 - Project name